ModyQyW/react-native-starter-kit/README.md

 I almost finish all my job in stores and views, sometimes also in components.
 This pattern is suitable for small projects.

-If your project is big enought, I advise to use this pattern:
+If your project is big enough, I advise to use this pattern:

 - get all data and write all functions you needed in containers
 - pass functions and data to corresponding views